sasoria/declarative-shadow-dom-microfrontends/README.md

 - Install dependencies with `npm i`
 - Start the shell with `npm start`

-The example app should show up on http://localhost:3000
+The app should show up on http://localhost:3000